maclaughlin/maclaughlin.github.io/index.md

 ## Publications
 ### 2021
 * _Ansel MacLaughlin_\*, Shaobin Xu\*, and David A Smith.
 Recovering Lexically and Semantically Reused Texts.
-In Proceedings of the Tenth Joint Conference on Lexical and Computational Semantics (\*SEM), 2021
+In Proceedings of the Tenth Joint Conference on Lexical and Computational Semantics (\*SEM-21), 2021

 * _Ansel MacLaughlin_, Tao Chen, Burcu Karagol Ayan, and Dan Roth.
 [Context-Based Quotation Recommendation](maclaughlin-icwsm-2021.pdf).
 In Proceedings of the 15th International AAAI Conference on Web and Social Media (ICWSM’21), 2021

 * _Ansel MacLaughlin_ and David A Smith.
 [Content-based Models of Quotation](https://www.aclweb.org/anthology/2021.eacl-main.195.pdf).
-In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics (Volume 1: Long Papers), 2021. [[Data](content-based_models_of_quotation.md)]
+In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Volume 1, Long Papers (EACL-21), 2021. [[Data](content-based_models_of_quotation.md)]

 ### 2020
 * _Ansel MacLaughlin_, Jwala Dhamala, Anoop Kumar, Sriram Venkatapathy, Ragav Venkatesan and Rahul Gupta.
 [Evaluating the Effectiveness of Efficient Neural Architecture Search for Sentence-Pair Tasks](https://www.aclweb.org/anthology/2020.insights-1.4.pdf).
 In Proceedings of the 2020 EMNLP Workshop: Insights from Negative Results in NLP, 2020